-We also require Prior Approval for certain services and drugs even when you use Network Providers.
+We require Prior Approval for certain services and drugs even when you use Providers who Participate with us.
 They appear on the list later in this section.
 We do not require Prior Approval for Emergency Medical Services.

-BCBSVT Network Providers should get Prior Approval for you.
+BCBSVT Participating Providers should get Prior Approval for you.

-If you use a Non-Network Provider, it is your responsibility to get Prior Approval.
-If you use an out-of-state Network Provider (BlueCard Provider), it is your responsibility to get Prior Approval for services that require Prior Approval under your Contract.
+If you use a Non-Participating Provider, it is your responsibility to get Prior Approval.
+If you use an outof-state Participating Provider (BlueCard Provider), it is your responsibility to get Prior Approval for services that require Prior Approval under your Contract.
 Failure to get Prior Approval could lead to a denial of benefits.
-If you use a BCBSVT Network Provider and the Provider fails to get Prior Approval for services that require it, the Provider may not bill you.
+If you use a BCBSVT Participating Provider and the Provider fails to get Prior Approval for services that require it, the Provider may not bill you.